DmitryEfimenko/ng-auto-save/README.md

 Example:
 -------------
+All you have to do in the controller is to provide a function to save record.
+This must return a promise and it takes two arguments:
+* `field` - corresponds to the column in the table in database that will be updated
+* `val` - new value to save

+it's assumed that the key for the "where" clause is available in controller

 **index.js - inside Controller:**
 ```
-// function that is used by auto-save directive.
-It must return a promise and it takes two arguments:
-// field - corresponds to the column in the table in database that will be updated
-// val - new value to save
-// it's assumed that the key for the "where" clause is available in controller
 $scope.updateField = function (field, val) {
 	var deferred = $q.defer();